WebIO Version 3 with Wireless Temperature Sensors

 The Firecracker then requires an X10 wireless receiver such as the

-TM751 or RR501 to transmit the Firecracker
+TM751 or RR501 to transmit/relay the Firecracker

 Wireless signals onto the powerline.